kaijuking/nakigoe/README.md

 # Nakigoe
-A "Twitter" like application where, instead of posting a "tweet", you post a "roar!".
+A "Twitter" like application where, instead of posting a "tweet", you post a "roar"!
 The name 'Nakigoe' is Japanese (鳴き声) meaning either "cry (esp. animal)" or "roar".

 For a live demo of my project please go here: http://nakigoe.herokuapp.com/